 Ref Area RAG Rating 19-20 Response 1 The local authority has made a proper assessment of its fraud and corruption risks, has an action plan to deal with them and regularly reports to its senior Board and its members.
 G The head of internal audit carries out an annual evaluation of the council's fraud risks, both internal and external.
 This forms part of the annual risk based planning process.
 Consequently, the key risks arising from this exercise are reported to senior managers, the Audit Committee and are included in the annual audit plan.
 This process is under taken bi-annually and any changes to the fraud risk environment are reflected in the revised plan, which approved by audit committee.
 We rely on our strategic housing partner to address their fraud risks.
 2 The local authority has undertaken an assessment against the risks in Protecting the Public Purse: Fighting Fraud Against Local Government (2014) and has also undertaken horizon scanning of future potential fraud and corruption risks.
 G Intelligence is obtained from a wide range of sources to identify emerging risks.
 These include: the North West Fraud Group, CIPFA Counter Fraud Centre, National Anti- Fraud Network, Action Fraud, National Fraud Intelligence Bureau, external audit, our external partners for housing.
-3 There is an annual report to the audit committee, or equivalent detailed assessment, to compare against Fighting Fraud and Corruption Locally (FFCL) 2016 and this checklist. А This checklist was sent to the Audit Committee in November 2019 for the first time, and will remain as part of the annual fraud report.
+3 There is an annual report to the audit committee, or equivalent detailed assessment, to compare against Fighting Fraud and Corruption Locally (FFCL) 2016 and this checklist.
+G This checklist will remain as part of the annual fraud report.
 4 There is a counter fraud and corruption strategy applying to all aspects of the local authority's business which has been communicated throughout the local authority and acknowledged by those charged with governance.
-G A revised Corporate Counter Fraud Strategy was approved by CLT and Audit Committee in November 2017 and is due for review in 2020.
+G A revised Corporate Counter Fraud Strategy was approved by CLT and Audit Committee in November 2017 and is due for review in 2021.
 5 The local authority has arrangements in place that are designed to promote and ensure probity and propriety in the conduct of its business.
 G There are Officers' and Members' Codes of Conduct; Registers of Interests and Gifts and Hospitality; anti-bribery clauses in contracts; whistleblowing policies and procedures and a recently revised money laundering policy.
 The most recent NFI exercise has included matches of payroll and creditors to Companies House data - these were investigated as part of the 2018-19 and 19-20 workplan.
 An Internal Audit review was carried out on the Council's Gifts and Hospitality arrangements and issued in March 2019.
 Internal Audit are currently supporting the implementation of the findings, which includes a formal review of the procedures and the guidance issued to staff.
 6 The risks of fraud and corruption are specifically considered in the local authority's overall risk management process.
 G The annual fraud risk assessment forms part of the annual planning process.
-This is considered by the Corporate Governance Group and CLT, prior to approval by the Audit Committee.
-The risk management process considers fraud risks.
+This is considered by the Corporate Governance Group and CLT, prior to approval by the Audit